 In 2014, Lajos Bíró, a leading Hungarian chef, opened a fast-casual lunch eatery inside the then practically empty Hold Street Market.
-Fast forward to today, this historic downtown market has transformed into a bustling food court where several local celebrity chefs operate casual restaurants, and the area swarms with people at lunch-time.
+Fast forward to today, this historic downtown market has transformed into a bustling food court where several local celebrity chefs operate casual restaurants, and the area swarms with people at lunchtime.

 Séf utcája (trans.
 "Chef's Street") specializes in a handful of wallet-friendly, traditional Hungarian, and Hungarian-Jewish dishes that are prepared with a twist.
 The twist usually means better-than-average ingredients, and an attention to the visual aesthetics.
 The highlight is the oversized, slow-cooked sausage paired with mustard and a toasted bread that's topped with caramelized onions (€5).
 Also good are the fried chicken, and the fried duck liver (€6).
-Oddly, a pho soup (€4) is available too at a side stand run by a Vietnamese lady.
+A pho soup (€4) is also available at a side stand run by a Vietnamese lady.

 Friday's and Saturday's specials are the cholent (€7), the traditional Sabbath dish of slow cooked beans and eggs.
 Séf utcája pairs it with a small challah into which, and here comes the twist, they slip a slice of foie gras.
 (The version at Séf utcája is far from kosher: they top the cholent with a slice of pork neck).
 Finish your meal with flódni (€2), a traditional Hungarian-Jewish layered cake.